GOP House Candidates Outraise Vulnerable Dem Stephanie Murphy

 Murphy was also outraised by other Republican candidates, Brady Duke — a Christian minister and former Navy SEAL sniper — who announced his candidacy in May, telling Breitbart News exclusively at the time, “It sounds like [Murphy is] more so in it for her own political gain and pursuing, what’s best for herself and her political career, rather than the American people.”

-Duke was able to raise $420,395 according to the third-quarter filling with the FEC, however he is only left with $514,914 cash on hand.
+Duke was able to raise $420,395 according to the third-quarter filing with the FEC, however he is only left with $291,984 cash on hand.

 Jacob Bliss is a reporter for Breitbart News.
 You can follow him on Twitter.

-Note: Editor’s Note: At the time of publication, this article stated that Sabatini’s campaign had over $557,000 cash on hand and Duke’s campaign had $514,914 cash on hand.
-Currently, Sabatini has $391,388 cash on hand, and Duke has $291,984 cash on hand.
-The numbers have been updated to reflect this change.